myseq/Lab21/gamma/README.md

 This is an interesting tutorial that focus on how operation works in IaaS.

 This tutorial will experience in:
-- create VM hosts with multipass
+- create VM hosts (with multipass)
-- create custom docker image
+- create custom docker image (with docker compose)
-- create k8s clueter that load-balance a Nginx web app
+- create k8s clueter that load-balance an app (Nginx web)
-- create a utility to inspect and monitor the patch operation
+- create a utility to inspect and monitor the patch operation (webping.py)
-- simulate docker patching on mutable infrastructure
+- simulate docker patching on mutable infrastructure :sparkler:

 ## Architecture and Plan
 ```